DOT Therapy Photos – A Patient Experience: The DOT laser treatment (CO2 laser)

 - DOT Therapy is an ablative laser treatment as contrasted with Fraxel which is a non-ablative treatment

-- DOT Therapy and Fraxel lasers are both good for rejuvenation but they do have differences in treatment modalities and down time (too complex for a blog but you can ask your Dermal Therapist about the differences and which one might be best for YOUR skin).
+- raxel lasers and DOT Therapy are both good for rejuvenation but they do have differences in treatment modalities and downtime (too complex for a blog but you can ask your Dermal Therapist about the differences and which one might be best for YOUR skin).

 - DOT Therapy can help treat deep wrinkles and fine lines, crepey-looking skin or lax skin, acne or acne scars, other skin scars including surgical or traumatic scars